ahmetozlu/vehicle_counting_tensorflow/README.md

 ## General Capabilities of This Sample Project

-This sample project has more than just counting vehicles, here are the additional capabilities of it;
+This sample project has more than just counting vehicles, here are the additional capabilities of it:

 - Recognition of approximate vehicle color
 - Detection of vehicle direction of travel